luismdsleite/schedule-backend/README.md

 In this repository you can find the backend of the schedule app.
 This app is a simple schedule app where you can add, edit and delete events.
 The backend is made with Flask and the database is made with Mysql.
 Additionally there exists a `migrate.py` script which is used to migrate the old access database to the new one.

+The code responsible for the frontend part of the app can be found [here](https://github.com/luismdsleite/schedule).

 ## Table of Contents
 - [schedule-backend](#schedule-backend)
   - [Table of Contents](#table-of-contents)